Pedromaia26/LAPR2-ISEP/docs/SprintD/US16_OverviewAllTests/US16_OverviewAllTests.md

 **Input Data:**

-* Selected data: Test.
+* Selected data: Select the algorithm to use.
-* Typed data: Number of samples

 **Output Data:**

 * (In)Success of the operation
+* The graphs and statistics

 ### 1.6.
 System Sequence Diagram (SSD)